lemlac/mulem/docs/reference.md

 ## Expressions and Blocks

 A program is a sequence of expressions.
 Each expression is separated by lines or grouped together on one line and delimitted with semicolons (`;`).
+Semi-colons at the end of a line are ignored.

 ```
 expr
 expr

 expr; expr

+expr;
+expr;
 ```

 Whitespace is significant.
 When expressions are sperated by lines, the indentation can't be higher unless it's the start of a new block.